FounderLabs-io/resources/content/Customer Development.md

 **Example:**

-> We believe that weekly accountability sprints with structured validation frameworks will help technical founders make validation decisions faster because it forces them to talk to customers systematically with how-to tactics instead of building in isolation without experience.
-Success looks like members completing 10+ customer interviews in their first month.
+> *We believe that weekly accountability sprints with structured validation frameworks will help technical founders make validation decisions faster because it forces them to talk to customers systematically with how-to tactics instead of building in isolation without experience.
+Success looks like members completing 10+ customer interviews in their first month.*

-**List of broken down assumptions from this example:**
+**List of smaller, more specific assumptions from this example:**

 - We believe accountability sprints + structured validation frameworks are more effective for pre-PMF founders (measured by decision making speed) than individually.
 - We believe pre-PMF founder decision making speed is increased by talking to customers.